-- a.
-Given an equilateral triangle $\triangle ABC$ inscribed in a circle and a point Q on the circle, the distance from point Q to the most distant vertex of the triangle is the sum of the distances from the point to the two nearer - b.
+- 3. Using the Ptolemy's theorem, prove the following: - a.
+Given an equilateral triangle \triangle ABC inscribed in a circle and a point Q on the circle, the distance from point Q to the most distant vertex of the triangle is the sum of the distances from the point to the two nearer vertices. - b.
 In a regular pentagon, the ratio of the length of a diagonal to the length of a side is the golden ratio, φ .